- May 2 - 3, 2023

 The design and conduct of rare disease drug development trials is informed by multiple data sources, including natural history studies or registries.
 It is important for data to be high quality and fit-for-purpose.
 The use of innovative trial designs and analysis methods – including adaptive designs and Bayesian methods – are potential strategies to address the challenges of rare disease drug development.
 The use of these strategies is increasing among drug development sponsors, and there is a need for more education regarding the use of complex innovative trial designs and analyses for rare disease clinical trials.

 The primary audiences for the workshop were academic investigators, small or emerging pharmaceutical and biotechnology companies, patient advocacy groups and other stakeholders involved in the design of registries, natural history studies, or clinical trials and those looking to learn how to bridge the gap between academic investigation and the regulatory aspects of rare disease clinical trial design and analysis.

 - How to collect high quality and fit-for-purpose data for rare disease clinical trials

 - Use of data sources to inform rare disease drug development

 - Design and analysis methodologies for use in rare disease clinical trials

-Participation in this workshop will allow attendees to improve their familiarity and understanding of guidelines and approaches for high quality rare disease clinical trials.
-While specific questions about applications will not be addressed, topics in general will be discussed and case studies will be presented as learning examples.
+Participation in this workshop allowed attendees to improve their familiarity and understanding of guidelines and approaches for high quality rare disease clinical trials.
+While specific questions about applications were not addressed, topics in general were discussed and case studies were presented as learning examples.

 For questions, please email CDER-JHU CERSI Rare Disease Workshop